hafifbilgiler/ANSIBLE/Kubernetes/README.md

 2) Then after you just run command and you should looks installation:
  -  ansible-playbook install.yml -i inventory.txt

-3) You can go remote machine and control the kubernetes cluster.
+3) You can go remote machine and control the kubernetes cluster...
  -  kubectl get nodes

 ===============================================================================